mmeierer/react-server-slideshow/README.md

     ```
     git commit -m "I am ready to publish"
     ```
-    - Connect to your remote repository on heroku (you can find the link on the application, 'Deploy' tab):
+    - Connect to your remote repository on heroku (you can find the link on the application page, 'Deploy' tab):
     ```
     heroku git:remote -a name-of-your-app
     ```